-Please print your name and address below and fill out the relevant parts of the Order Form overleaf Note that your journal address label indicates when your membership expires
+Please print your name and address below and fill out the relevant parts of the Order Form overleaf Note that your journal address label indicates when your membership expires copy.
+This 'digital membership' is available at a reduced rate (see Order Form overleaf).
+NEW MEMBERS WELCOME: see https://pngaa.org/membership/become-a-member/

-Note that your journal address laber maleutes when your membership expires

-Name: Membership number (if known):

-Address:

-Postcode:

-Telephone: Mobile:

-Email address:

-PNG Kundu via the website, using a membership log-on, instead of receiving a hard available at a reduced rate (see Order Form overleaf).

-NEW MEMBERS WEL COME: see https://pnaga.org/membership/become-a-member/